-- I. Students' parent(s) as defined by Florida Statute, /or legal guardian shall be notified annually in the Code of Student Conduct that the School Board may release "directory information" to the general public. - A. Directory information includes the following data about a student: - 1.
+- I. Students' parent(s) as defined by Florida Statute, shall be notified annually in the Code of Student Conduct that the School Board may release "directory information" to the general public. - A. Directory information includes the following data about a student: - 1.
 Name; - 2.
 Address; - 3.
 Telephone number, if listed; - 4.
-Participation in officially recognized activities and sports; - 5.
-Weight and height, if an athletic team member; - 6.
-Name of the most recent previous school or program attended; - 7.
-Dates of attendance at schools in the District and degrees and honors received; and, - 8.
-Date and place of birth. - B. Information described in subsections A1, 4, 5, 6, and 7 herein may be published routinely by the School Board in conjunction with press releases about school activities, honor roll announcements, athletic events, and other school-related activities. - C. Directory information requested in writing by agencies identified in section 1002.22(2)(b), Florida Statutes, may be released subsequent to written notification to the student's parent(s) or legal guardian or a student who is eighteen (18) years or older.
-The written notification to the student or the student's parent(s) or legal guardian shall be by certified mail receipt and shall be addressed to the most current address on file at the school or District office. - D. Directory information shall not be published when the student's parent(s) as defined by Florida Statute or legal guardian submits written notification to the principal within thirty (30) days of distribution of the Code of Student Conduct.
+Gender; - 5.
+Participation in officially recognized activities and sports; - 6.
+Weight and height, if an athletic team member; - 7.
+Name of the most recent previous school or program attended; - 8.
+Dates of attendance at schools in the District and degrees and honors received; and, - 9.
+Date and place of birth. - B. Information described in subsections A1, 4, 5, 6, and 7 herein may be published routinely by the School Board in conjunction with press releases about school activities, honor roll announcements, athletic events, and other school-related activities. - C. Directory information requested in writing by agencies identified in section 1002.22(2)(b), Florida Statutes, may be released subsequent to written notification to the student's parent(s) or a student who is eighteen (18) years or older.
+The written notification to the student or the student's parent(s) shall be by certified mail receipt and shall be addressed to the most current address on file at the school or District office. - D. Directory information shall not be published when the student's parent(s) as defined by Florida Statute submits written notification to the principal within thirty (30) days of distribution of the Code of Student Conduct.
 Failure to advise the student's principal shall be deemed a waiver of any right to preclude release of such directory information pursuant to Florida Statutes or federal laws.

-1000.21; 1001.43; 1002.22, 1002.222, F.S.
+LAWS IMPLEMENTED: 1000.21; 1001.43; 1002.22, 1002.222, F.S.

 20 USC 1232g